http://www.whitworth.edu/school-of-business/

 |

-BU 302 Social and Ethical Issues in Business,and Economics | 3 |
+BU 302 Business Ethics and Society | 3 |

-Contemporary social, political, environmental and,ethical forces affecting today's business and,economic world.
+Contemporary social, political, environmental and ethical forces affecting today's business and economic world.
 Seminar format.
-Dialogue with top,local business, government and union leaders.
-Also,listed as PH 350.
+Dialogue with top local business, government and union leaders.
+Also listed as PH 350.
 Fall and spring semesters. |

 |